All Episodes

 I don't know what she's using for that now.

-All right, let's let oh, you know I saw an MSNBC this morning.
+Oh, you know, I saw an MSNBC this morning.

-I'm sitting here diligently working doing show prep, and I see this crawl, this graphic on the bottom of the screen, asking the question, will illegal immigration be the sleeping giant issue of 2008.
+I'm sitting here diligently working doing show prep, and I see this crawl, this graphic on the bottom of the screen, asking the question: will illegal immigration be the sleeping giant issue of 2008?

-I said, Well, where did what are they two or three years late on this?
+I said, Well, where did what are they?

-Where do what tuned them into this?
+What tuned them into this?

-At the NBC Newsroom.
+At the NBC newsroom.

-So I started scouring the print pages of Washington newspapers, and lo and behold, there's a story in the Washington Times about how the Democrats themselves are in jeopardy on the illegal immigration story.
+And lo and behold, there's a story in the Washington Times about how the Democrats themselves are in jeopardy on the illegal immigration story.

 I'll give you details as the program unfolds.

-But it just it's a study, it's an indication how things end up on broadcast news.
+It's an indication how things end up on broadcast news.

 Generally, the New York Times is what directs the daily broadcast of news on networks.

-They read the Times, ooh, go ahead and do a TV version of the story.
+Ooh, they could go ahead and do a TV version of the story.

-Uh I've never known them to pay much attention to the Washington Times, but it's out there.
+I've never known them to pay much attention to the Washington Times, but it's out there.

-Well, we here on this program where I am America's real anchor man have been telling you about the saliency of this issue for both parties for over two years.
+Well, we here on this program, where I am America's real anchorman, have been telling you about the saliency of this issue for both parties for over two years.

 All right, now on to Reverend Sharpton's National Action Network Convention.